FRRouting/frr/doc/user/ldpd.rst

 LDP Configuration
 ===================

-.. clicmd:: [no] mpls ldp
+.. clicmd:: mpls ldp

    Enable or disable LDP daemon

-.. clicmd:: [no] router-id A.B.C.D
+.. clicmd:: router-id A.B.C.D

    The following command located under MPLS router node configures the MPLS router-id of the local device.

-.. clicmd:: [no] ordered-control
+.. clicmd:: ordered-control

    Configure LDP Ordered Label Distribution Control.

-.. clicmd:: [no] address-family [ipv4 | ipv6]
+.. clicmd:: address-family [ipv4 | ipv6]

    Configure LDP for IPv4 or IPv6 address-family.
 Located under MPLS route node, this subnode permits configuring the LDP neighbors.

-.. clicmd:: [no] interface IFACE
+.. clicmd:: interface IFACE

    Located under MPLS address-family node, use this command to enable or disable LDP discovery per interface.
 IFACE stands for the interface name where LDP is enabled.
 By default it is disabled.
 Once this command executed, the address-family interface node is configured.

-.. clicmd:: [no] discovery transport-address A.B.C.D | A:B::C:D
+.. clicmd:: discovery transport-address A.B.C.D | A:B::C:D

    Located under mpls address-family interface node, use this command to set the IPv4 or IPv6 transport-address used by the LDP protocol to talk on this interface.

-.. clicmd:: [no] neighbor A.B.C.D password PASSWORD
+.. clicmd:: neighbor A.B.C.D password PASSWORD

    The following command located under MPLS router node configures the router of a LDP device.
 This device, if found, will have to comply with the configured password.
 PASSWORD is a clear text password wit its digest sent through the network.

-.. clicmd:: [no] neighbor A.B.C.D holdtime HOLDTIME
+.. clicmd:: neighbor A.B.C.D holdtime HOLDTIME

    The following command located under MPLS router node configures the holdtime value in seconds of the LDP neighbor ID.
 Configuring it triggers a keepalive